Simon Jude – Environmental decision making research

-I’m Senior Lecturer in Environmental Decision Making, based at the School of Water, Energy and Environment at Cranfield University.
+I’m Reader in Environmental Decision Making, based at Cranfield Environment Centre at Cranfield University.

 My work is highly stakeholder led and inter/transdisciplinary, and broadly focuses on a number of areas: